amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 ## Project
 This "Simple HTML5 Canvas Game" is a [Scala.js](https://en.wikipedia.org/wiki/Scala.js) project which targets a browser capable displaying HTML5, especially the `<canvas>` element.
 Stored on GitHub.com, the code due to [sbt](https://en.wikipedia.org/wiki/sbt_(software)) is also remote tested on Travis-CI.
-Also ossible on an other continuous integration service.
+Also possible on an other continuous integration service.

 This quite super simple game is heavily over-engineered.
 It's certainly not the game that counts but the technology around it, it features: